nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `payment John Doe d/2024-10-14 1200 pay/paid`: Marks the appointment for john doe on October 14, 2024, at 12pm as paid.

-   * `reminder John Doe r/1 hour` : Sets a reminder for john doe 1 hour before his scheduled appointment.
+   * `reminder John Doe r/1 hour` : Sets a reminder note for john doe 1 hour before his scheduled appointment.

-   * `reminder-delete John Doe` : Deletes the reminder set for john doe.
+   * `reminder-delete John Doe` : Deletes the reminder note set for john doe.

    * `clear` : Deletes all contacts.